 Make sure to be patient, some seeds take a little longer.
 Check your seed carefully for any tiny crackers as it may just be a slow sprouter.
 Some suggest diluted vinegar, etc. to force it open- we suggest caution as it could damage the seed.
 Only use this as a last resort, it may render your seeds unviable.

 Please visit our learning portal, or contact us (email@example.com) if you are experiencing any issues with your seeds!
 We’d love to help.

 Cannabis has male, female & hermaphrodite plants.
 Male plants will produce pollen and no smokable material, while female plants will produce the flower buds we all love to enjoy!
 Hermaphrodites are genetic or female plants that experienced extreme stress.

 CBD is listed in mg/g.
 This will be the percentage of CBD found per gram of cannabis biomass.
 To convert mg/g to percentage, divide mg by 10.
 For example: 200mg/1g is 20%.

 This will indicate roughly how much yield you can expect in optimal conditions.
 This is only a guideline and can vary greatly between grows.
 There are many factors that can influence yields, but the plants are capable of this number given the right conditions and grow environment.

 THC is listed in mg/g.
 This will be the percentage of THC found per gram of cannabis biomass.
 If the number is higher, the concentration and effects will be higher.

 Terpenes are organic hydrocarbons found in the essential oils of a plant, they make up the smell and flavours!
 Terpenes can be found in many items such as apples, black pepper and pine needles.
 Example: Limonene, lemons as well as cannabis.

-Currently you can purchase our products in Ontario, B.C., Alberta, and Saskatchewan.
+Currently you can purchase our products in Ontario, B.C., Alberta, New Brunswick, and Saskatchewan.
 Please visit the online source or check with local retailers to purchase or request our products!